isItObservable/servicemeshsecuritybenchmark/docs/workshop.md

-### AI Gateway: Future of KGateway
+### AI Gateway: Future of Kgateway

 **Note:** AI Gateway features are emerging in the Gateway API ecosystem.
-KGateway focuses on the core Gateway API spec.
+Kgateway focuses on the core Gateway API spec.

 For AI/LLM routing, you would:

 1. **Use HTTPRoute for basic routing**
 2. **Use external AI proxy** (like LiteLLM, Portkey)
-3. **Combine with KGateway policies** for rate limiting and observability
+3. **Combine with Kgateway policies** for rate limiting and observability

 **Architecture Pattern:**